manekinekko/HTML5-Android-Pattern-LockScreen/README.md

 DISCLAIMER
 ================================

-This project is in its Prouf of Concept stage.
-Please don't use it in your production app
+This project is in its Concept stage.
+Please! don't use it in your production app.

 LINCENSE
 ================================

-Android Pattern Lock Screen
+Android Pattern LockScreen
 Copyright 2013, Wassim Chegham
 Licensed under the MIT or GPL Version 2 licenses.